liubin/scripts/README.md

 ```
 $ git clone https://github.com/liubin/scripts ~/scripts
 $ export PATH=~/scripts:$PATH
+$ chmod +x ~/script/*
 ```

 ## Command list

 ### gc

+If you frequently switch with two branches, you may be like a command as `cd -` to return the previous directory. `gc` will do the same.

 [gc(git checkout) doc](docs/gc.md)

 [![asciicast](https://asciinema.org/a/drprjbjaz46py8db8brea1muu.png)](https://asciinema.org/a/drprjbjaz46py8db8brea1muu)

 ### dexec

+Simply warpper to help you exec commands in containers easy.

 [dexec(docker exec) doc](docs/dexec.md)